cjoy-ant/beta-vzn/README.md

 #### 'Beta': the solution, or movements, that a climber uses to solve and finish a boulder problem.

 BetaVzn will allow the targeted user audience (rock climbers) to search for boulder problems/routes based on location and grade/difficulty.
 The user can add additional search filters, including minimum grade/difficulty, maximum grade/difficulty, and number of results to display.
-The feature that makes this app unique is its consolidationg of Mountain Project information and relevant YouTube videos.
+The feature that makes this app unique is its consolidation of Mountain Project information and relevant YouTube videos.

 The app will return a list of boulder problems and display the following information for a single result:
 * Name of the boulder problem/route